 - A deep purple bruise that is soft to the touch

 - A life-threatening open wound

-It is vital to catch the signs of a bedsore early to protect your loved one’s health.
-If they have contracted a bedsore in any stage, don’t wait – take them out of the home immediately and contact the Allegheny County nursing home abuse attorneys at SMA Law.
+It is vital to catch the signs of bedsore early to protect your loved one’s health.
+If they have contracted bedsore at any stage, don’t wait – take them out of the home immediately and contact the Allegheny County nursing home abuse attorneys at SMT Legal.